 Following the success of ProtonMail, ProtonVPN was launched, offering a privacy focused VPN service.

-The free ProtonVPN offering is quite unique, because they have no limitations on data.
+The free ProtonVPN offering is good because they have no limitations on data.
 There are also no ads.

 The service is of course restricted in a few ways to make it economically viable, although you can lift these restrictions by upgrading to a paid version.
 In the free version there are currently only three locations to choose from, and you can only connect one device at a time.
 Speeds are also slower than the paid version, P2P is not supported, and connecting to streaming sites is also not available.